-This paper introduces a pair of software packages that deliver a high-performance implementation of multiple imputation in Python (MIDASpy) and R (rMIDAS).
-The packages leverage a type of unsupervised neural network known as a denoising autoencoder, which is designed to efficiently learn latent representations of data for the purpose of dimensionality reduction (or feature selection and extraction in machine learning terminology) (Vincent, Larochelle, Bengio, and Manzagol 2008; Vincent, Larochelle, Lajoie, Bengio, and Manzagol 2010).
+This paper introduces a pair of software packages that deliver a high-performance implementation of multiple imputation in Python (MIDASpy, Lall, Stenlake, and Robinson 2023) and R (rMIDAS, Robinson, Lall, and Stenlake 2023).1 The packages leverage a type of unsupervised neural network known as a denoising autoencoder, which is designed to efficiently learn latent representations of data for the purpose of dimensionality reduction (or feature selection and extraction in machine learning terminology, Vincent, Larochelle, Bengio, and Manzagol 2008; Vincent, Larochelle, Lajoie, Bengio, and Manzagol 2010).
 Denoising autoencoders corrupt a subset of observed values via the injection of stochastic noise and attempt to reconstruct them through a series of nested nonlinear transformations.
 The packages repurpose denoising autoencoders for multiple imputation by treating missing values as an additional portion of corrupted data and drawing imputations from a model trained to minimize the reconstruction error on the originally observed portion.
 They thus employ an effectively nonparametric imputation model that imposes constraints only on the distribution of functions that are consistent with the data, giving it the flexibility to capture relationships of widely varying complexity.
-This method, which was proposed recently by Lall and Robinson (2022), is known as MIDAS (Multiple Imputation with Denoising Autoencoders), from which the packages derive their names.
+This method, which was proposed recently by Lall and Robinson (2022), is known as MIDAS (multiple imputation with denoising autoencoders), from which the packages derive their names.

-MIDAS py and rMIDAS offer a suite of easy-to-use computational tools for implementing MIDAS - to our knowledge, the first full-featured, open-source software for performing multiple imputation with neural network technology.
+MIDASpy and rMIDAS offer a suite of easy-to-use computational tools for implementing MIDAS - to our knowledge, the first full-featured, open-source software for performing multiple imputation with neural network technology.
 The software's principal advantages are its accuracy, efficiency, end-to-end capabilities, and availability in two major programming languages.
-As summarized in Table 1, multiple imputation software has traditionally been based on parametric imputation methods, employed expectation-maximization (EM) or Markov chain Monte Carlo (MCMC) algorithms, and been limited to R. Popular examples include norm (Schafer and Olsen 1998), mice (van Buuren and Groothuis-Oudshoorn 2011), mi (Su, Gelman, Hill, and Yajima 2011), and Amelia (Honaker, King, and Blackwell 2011).
-Although suitable for many applications, EM and MCMC imputation algorithms can suffer from convergence problems and suboptimal imputation accuracy when applied to large datasets with complex features, such as high dimensionality, severe nonlinearities, and unconventional functional forms - features that are becoming common in the emerging era of "Big Data" (Honaker and King 2010; Lall and Robinson 2022).
+As summarized in Table 1, multiple imputation software has traditionally been based on parametric imputation methods, employed expectation-maximization (EM) or Markov chain Monte Carlo (MCMC) algorithms, and been limited to R. Popular examples include norm (Schafer and Olsen 1998), mice (Van Buuren and Groothuis-Oudshoorn 2011), mi (Su, Gelman, Hill, and Yajima 2011), and Amelia (Honaker, King, and Blackwell 2011).
+Although suitable for many applications, EM and MCMC imputation algorithms can suffer from convergence problems and suboptimal imputation accuracy when applied to large datasets with complex features, such as high dimensionality, severe nonlinearities, and unconventional functional forms - features that are becoming common in the emerging era of "big data" (Honaker and King 2010; Lall and Robinson 2022).

-In recent years, software based on more flexible nonparametric imputation methods, most notably random forests, has become available in Python as well as R, providing accuracy gains in complex applications.
-Among the most widely used are MissForest (Stekhoven 2013), miceRanger (Wilson 2020), miceforest Wilson (2021), and sklearn.impute, scikit-learn's imputation library (Pedregosa, Varoquaux, Gramfort, Michel, Thirion, Grisel, Blondel, Prettenhofer, Weiss, Dubourg, Vanderplas, Passos, Cournapeau, Brucher, Perrot, and Duchesnay 2011).
-However, these packages can also exhibit lengthy runtimes with large (in particular wide) datasets because, similarly to MCMC-based approaches, they iteratively impute missing values in one incomplete variable at a time.
-In addition, they rarely cover all stages of the typical multiple imputation workflow.
-For instance, they typically lack functionalities for combining the results of statistical models estimated post-imputation.
+In recent years, software based on more flexible nonparametric imputation methods, most notably random forests, has become available in Python (Van Rossum et al. 2011) as well as R (R Core Team 2023), providing accuracy gains in complex applications.
+Among the most widely used are MissForest (Stekhoven and Bühlmann 2012), miceRanger (Wilson 2021), miceforest (Wilson 2022), and sklearn.impute, scikit-learn's imputation library (Pedregosa et al. 2011).2 However, these packages can also exhibit lengthy runtimes with large (in particular wide) datasets because, similarly to MCMC-based approaches, they iteratively impute missing values in one incomplete variable at a time.
+In addition, they rarely cover all stages of the typical multiple imputation workflow.3 For instance, they typically lack functionalities for combining the results of statistical models estimated post-imputation.